-This is a cat ‘tree’ loosely based on made almost entirely out of LACK tables.
+This is a cat ‘tree’ loosely based on this NaNo made almost entirely out of LACK tables.
 I loved the idea of making a giant cat tree for about half the price of a commercial one, and LACK tables are cheap and sturdy making them perfect for the job.

 From the start, I decided I wanted 3 levels, but the only way to do that with the LACK coffee table as a base is to do a split level setup.
 To make this work, I tried to extend the legs of one side of the LACK table by connecting two together.
 Unfortunately this didn’t go as planned – you can’t just screw two legs from a LACK table together and have it work.
 However, supergluing the legs together worked really well.
 I screwed in some wood pieces to add some additional bracing in case the glue doesn’t hold, although straight metal brackets could be used here instead, or just rely on the glue.
 The legs on the other side of the table also needed cutting down by the height of the LACK tabletop (about 2″) so they fit correctly.